 Base rental revenue is reported on a straight-line basis over the terms of the respective leases.
-The impact of the straight-line rent adjustment increased revenue by \$5.1.0 million, \$27.8 million and \$12.7 million for the years ended December 31, 2002, 2001 and 2000, respectively.
+The impact of the straight-line rent adjustment increased revenue by \$5.0 million, \$27.8 million and \$12.7 million for the years ended December 31, 2002, 2001 and 2000, respectively.
 Accrued rental income represents rental income earned in excess of rent payments received pursuant to the terms of the individual lease agreements.
 The Operating Partnership maintains an allowance for doubtful accounts against tenant and other receivables for estimated losses resulting from the inability of its tenants to make required rent payments.
 The computation of this allowance is based on the tenants' payment history and current credit status.
 The Operating Partnership also maintains an allowance against accrued rental income for future potential tenant credit losses.
-The credit assessment is based on the tenants' received rental income that is recoverable over the term of the lease.
 The credit risk is mitigated by the high quality of the Operating Partnership's tenant base, review of the tenant's risk profile prior to lease execution and continual monitoring of the Operating Partnership's portfolio to identify potential problem tenants.